 You’ll have to use Google’s Google delete versions of these products.
 There there are ways to get these applications that run on a Chromebook, but it requires modifying and accessing the core files of the system which we do not recommend if you are not familiar with computers on a programming level.
-However you’ll be able to use Google’s Suite of Office Products and be able to import your Microsoft Word documents or PowerPoint presentations directly into drive, which allows you to work on your previous files.
+However, you’ll be able to use Google’s Suite of Office Products and be able to import your Microsoft Word documents or PowerPoint presentations directly into Google Drive, which allows you to work on your previous files.
 There are also many Photoshop Alternatives available for Chrome OS- many which of no cost.

 Gaming on a Chromebook

-If you’re a gamer, you’ll be able to play games on the Chromebook, however it’ll be a limited selection.
-On the Chrome web store you can play classic games like Cut the Rope and Angry Birds, however the Chromebooks don’t have the compatibility for many of the popular games today and don’t have the capability to run many clients like the Steam and Origin client.
+If you’re a gamer, you’ll be able to play games on the Chromebook, however, it’ll be a limited selection.
+On the Chrome web store you can play classic games like Cut the Rope and Angry Birds, but the Chromebooks don’t have the compatibility for many of the popular games today and don’t have the capability to run many clients like the Steam and Origin client.
 Chromebooks also have a limited GPU for processing your graphics and videos.
 Most systems include Intel HD graphics has integrated onboard memory.
-You’ll be able to run some basic video editors, games, and and other applications with low graphical demands.
+You’ll be able to run some basic video editors, games, and other applications with low graphical demands.

 Difference between a Chromebook and laptops

 Chromebooks do have some special features and differences that are exclusive to Chrome OS.
 For example, you can say “Okay Google” and you’ll get virtual assistant similar to the iPhone’s Siri or Microsoft’s Cortana.
 This virtual assistant can’t help you move around, perform actions, and access different files within your machine.
-This feature is also integrated with Google Now, which gives you instant information at the bottom of the window that show things like local restaurants, store hours,nd the weather.
+This feature is also integrated with Google Now, which gives you instant information at the bottom of the window that shows things like local restaurants, store hours, and the weather.
 The keyboard on a Chromebook is also redesigned compared to a traditional windows qwerty keyboard. if anything, the keyboard is easier to use.
 It has a minimalistic design, with some keys removed and some keys combined together.
 It may require some getting used to, but we think you’ll appreciate the easier and more efficient design of the keyboard.
 It eliminates a lot of keys that are not popular and are rarely used on a regular keyboard.
 If you have an Android phone, you can get text messages and incoming call notifications on your laptop screen as well.
 We think that’s pretty cool.

 The screen also has a decent resolution, with lower-end models sporting a 1366 X 768 pixel display which is the most common resolution on the market today.
 They’re also higher and Chromebooks which offer sharper images sporting a full HD display of 1920 x 1080 pixels.
 However, you’ll be dishing out about $100 more to find these higher and this place.
 There are also Chromebooks with full touch screen integration, and just like the HD display, you’ll be paying about $100 more.
 These displays are accurate and work just like a phone Many of the same functionalities such as pinching resume and swiping left and right up and down to navigate around the screen.
 You can also swipe left and right on the touch pad to go back and forth instead of clicking that little back button in your browser.